thetatoken/theta-mainnet-integration-guide/docs/api.md

 3: committed
 4: directly finalized
 5: indirectly finalized
+6: trusted (the first block in a verified snapshot is marked as trusted)
 ```
-A block is considered Finalized by the validators if the status is **either 4 or 5**
+A block and all the transactions included in the block are considered Finalized by the validators if the block status is **either 4, 5, or 6**

 ```
 Block status transitions: